evangelistalab/forte/docs/sphinx/methods/dsrg.rst

     }

 .. warning::
-  This example takes a long time to finish (~30 min on a laptop using 8 threads).
+  This example takes a long time to finish (~5 min on a laptop).

 There are several things to notice.